Newfies/file-uploader/README.md

+## Information
+Im gonna be using this as a idea to create something of my own

 ## Developing

 Once you've cloned the project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: